youraunt/EDU_CU_CSCI2421/README.txt

    The program runs successfully.

    The program was developed and tested on gnu g++ 4.4.2.
-It was compiled, run, and tested on gcc ouray.cudenver.edu.
+It was compiled, run, and tested on gcc csegrid.ucdenver.pvt.

 *******************************************************